 “I’m in tears right now watching your interaction with Frances Haugen.
 My fifteen year old daughter loved her body at 14, was on Instagram constantly and maybe posting too much.
 Suddenly, she started hating her body, her body dysmorphia, now anorexia, and was in deep, deep trouble before we found her treatment.
 I fear she will never be the same.”

-Algorithms that “in effect promoted” content that would influence or push towards extreme diets and anorexia, the Senator expressed, referring to anecdotal accounts, details about how a teenager can develop body dysmorphia because of social media interactment, that inside a day of engaging with body image content, a person gets deluged with ads of how to lose or maintain weight.
+Algorithms that “in effect promoted” content that would influence or push toward extreme diets and anorexia—the Senator expressed referring to anecdotal accounts—can influence how a teenager can develop body dysmorphia through social media interaction; i.e. inside a day of engaging with body image content, that a person is deluged with ads of how to lose or maintain weight.